-At Connecticut College, Seto directs the faculty ensemble and the Connecticut College Orchestra, and teaches music history, theory, conducting, and orchestration.
-His research as a musicologist explores issues of influence, nationalism, and cultural identity in fin-de-siècle Paris.
-Seto’s articles and reviews have been published in 19th-Century Music (University of California Press), Nineteenth-Century Choral Music (Routledge, 2013), Nineteenth-Century Music Review (Cambridge University Press), Current Musicology, and Nineteenth-Century French Studies.
+Seto's research as a musicologist explores issues of influence, nationalism, and cultural identity in fin-de-siècle Paris.
+His articles and reviews have been published in 19th-Century Music (University of California Press), Nineteenth-Century Choral Music (Routledge, 2013), Nineteenth-Century Music Review (Cambridge University Press), Current Musicology, and Nineteenth-Century French Studies.
 Working from manuscript sources in Paris, Seto prepared performance materials and conducted the western hemisphere premiere of La Nuit et l’amour by Augusta Holmès, one of the most significant women composers of the French Third Republic.

 Seto was the founding music director of Morningside Opera in New York City, a company acclaimed by The New York Times for its “bold imagination and musical diligence.”
 In 2009, he conducted the western hemisphere premiere of J.A.
 Hasse’s Alcide al bivio in a production praised by Opera News as a “lively, well calibrated performance.”
 He has also served as Assistant Conductor of the New York Youth Symphony, Yale Symphony Orchestra, and Columbia University Orchestra.
 Prior to his appointment at Brown, he was Associate Professor of Music at Connecticut College, where he directed the faculty ensemble and Connecticut College Orchestra, and taught music history, theory, conducting, and orchestration.